Chatbots Now Handle 80% of Calls. Getting a Human Is the Hard Part.

 The average "successful" chatbot resolution still requires human intervention 40% of the time

-Companies save approximately $8 billion annually by replacing humans with chatbots that $8 billion came directly from your patience.
+customers navigating automation.
 The "REPRESENTATIVE" Phenomenon Researchers have identified a new behavior pattern in consumers: The

 Representative Scream.
 Studies show that 73% of customers now type "REPRESENTATIVE" or "HUMAN" or

 "AGENT" in all caps within the first three messages of any chatbot interaction.
-This is not a bug.
-This is a feature.
-Of human desperation.
-What Companies Say vs. What They Mean Marketing Speak / Translation
+This is not mysterious behavior.
+It is a predictable response to support funnels

 "AI-powered support 24/7" / "No humans available, ever"